 - a.
-Be able to identify the advantages / disadvantages (if any) of: - obtaining this coverage by a separate policy vs. endorsement to property policy; - 2) single limit of coverage vs. multiple limits (e.g. Homeowners policy); and, reduced coverage policies. - III.
-Personal Lines Insurance - B. Homeowners' Insurance Valuation - 4.
-California Fair Access To Insurance Requirements (FAIR) Plan - a.
+Be able to identify the advantages / disadvantages (if any) of: - obtaining this coverage by a separate policy vs. endorsement to property policy; - 2) single limit of coverage vs. multiple limits (e.g. Homeowners policy); and, reduced coverage policies.
+Know that the risk of earthquake/earth movement is excluded from DP and HO policies. - b.
+Be able to identify the advantages of: - i. obtaining this coverage via California Earthquake Authority (and participating insurers) vs. coverage in the competitive market place (Section 10089.6, 10089.26 and 10089.28 of the CIC; - ii. single limit of coverage vs. multiple limits; - iii. reduced coverage policies; - iv. deductible options and their effect on Combined Single Limit (CSL) claims; and, - v. increased optional limits for personal property and living expenses.

+B. Homeowners' Insurance Valuation

+- 4. California Fair Access To-Insurance Requirements (FAIR) Plan.
+Be able to - a.
 Be able to identify the marketplace needs met by the California FAIR plan, Sections 10090 and 10091 of the CIC. - b.
 Be able to identify the two different types of areas served by the California FAIR plan. - c.
-Be able to identify which of a described group of applicants would be eligible for coverage under the plan. - d.
-Be able to identify who is eligible to submit applications to the FAIR Plan and the extent of their binding authority Section 10093(a) of the CIC (Also FAIR Plan rules). - e.
-Be able to identify the meaning of "basic property insurance" as defined in Section 10091(c) of the CIC. - III.
-Personal Lines Insurance - B. Homeowners' Insurance Valuation - 5.
-Fire Mitigation and How It Affects Insurance Costs - a.
+Be able to identify which of a described group of applicants would be eligible for coverage under the plan. - dc.
+Be able to identify who is eligible to submit applications to the FAIR Plan and the extent of their binding authority Section 10093(a) of the CIC (Also FAIR Plan rules). - ed.
+Be able to identify the meaning of "basic property insurance" as defined in Section 10091(c) of the CIC.

+B. Homeowners' Insurance Valuation

+- 5. Fire Mitigation and How It Affects Insurance Costs - a.
 Be able to define, recognize, and describe the fire problem in the wildland urban interface. - b.
 Be knowledgeable of the areas that affect the risk and hazard such as topography, fuels type and locations, weather, and construction. - c.
-Be knowledgeable of the current state laws and regulations that address efforts to mitigate include defensible space requirements, building constructions, land use and planning. - III.
-Personal Lines Insurance - C. Inland Marine - 1.
-General Concepts - a.
-Be able to recognize why some lines are filed, some non-filed and what the advantages and disadvantages of this difference are. - b.
-For Inland Marine policies be able to identify: - i. that most are written on an open-peril basis; - ii. the principal types of exclusions; and, - iii. the special valuation provisions. - c.
-Be able to identify why mobility is a common characteristic of many types of property insured under Inland Marine contracts.
+Be knowledgeable of the current state laws and regulations that address efforts to mitigate mitigation efforts, includeing defensible space requirements, building constructions, land use and planning.

+C. Inland Marine

+- 1. General Concepts - a.
+Be able to recognize identify why some certain lines are filed, some or non-filed and what the advantages and/or disadvantages of this difference areach. - b.
+For Inland Marine policies be able to identify: - that most are written on an open-peril basis; - ii. the principal types of exclusions; and, - iii. the special valuation provisions. - c.
+Be able to identify why mobility is a common characteristic of many types of property insured under Inland Marine contracts. - d.
+Know that an annual transit policy is usually provided on a named peril basis.

+C. Inland Marine